florentpoujol/minicms-symfony/readme.md

 - [X] Standard login via username and password
 - [ ] forgot password function that sends an email to the user allowing him to access the form to reset the password within 48h
 - [X] commenters can only edit their profile
-- [ ] writers can see all existing users and edit their profile
 - [ ] admins can see/edit/delete all users
-- [ ] users can't delete themselves
+- [X] users can't delete themselves
 - [ ] admin can ban users
 - [ ] deleting a user deletes all its comments, reaffects its posts and uploads to the user that deleted it